 Railroad brake, signal, and switch operators take care of railroad tracks and equipment.
 They put rail cars together for the transport of passengers and freight.

 Operators divert cars or engines that need repairs.
-Operators keep track of how many cars are available, how many have been sent for repairs, and what types of service or repairs are needed.
+They keep track of how many cars are available, how many have been sent for repairs, and what types of service or repairs are needed.

-Railroad brake, signal, and switch operators use remote controls to move cars from track to track in the yard.
+Operators raise and lower levers to couple and uncouple cars.
+They use hand tools to attach cables and connect air hoses to cars.
+Operators use remote controls to move cars from track to track in the yard.
 They throw track switches to route cars.
 They ride on top of moving cars and operate hand wheels to slow and stop them.
-They activate traffic signals using arms, lanterns, or electronic controls.
-They watch for traffic signals from other workers.
-Occasionally, trains stop for emergencies.
-In these situations, operators set flares, flags, or lanterns ahead and behind the train to warn oncoming trains.